turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/performance_of_code.markdown

 ## Learning Goals

-* measure the performance of Ruby code
+* Learn how to measure the performance of Ruby code
-* identify some common patterns associated with inefficient code
+* Practice identifying some common patterns associated with inefficient code
-* show how size of dataset can impact the performance of code
+* Understand how size of dataset can impact the performance of code
-* benchmark various tasks (getting data from RAM, disk, API)

 ## Agenda